acoustep/gdpr-cookie/README.md

 `type` - A title to show on the label next to the checkbox.
 `value` - A unique name for the type of cookie (e.g. `"essential"`, `"marketing"`, etc).
 `description` - An optional description that will be rendered in the `title` attribute of the correcponding `<label>`.
+`checked` - A boolean determining if the cookie type is checked by default.

 ## Events